 After Jesus explains his relationship to the Law he begins to expand on some specifics within the Law.
-I believe this is largely because for many the Law had become a legalistic code that you followed to the letter.
+I believe this is largely because, for many, the Law had become a legalistic code that you followed to the letter.
 Or at least how they chose to understand it.
 Jesus, however, moves beyond the letter of the Law and into its spirit.
-Matthew 5:21-26 is frequently grouped under the heading of Murder.
+Matthew 5:21-26 is frequently grouped under the general heading of Murder.
 But it seems to me to really be three different topics, although all are related to resolving conflict with other people.

 “You have heard that it was said to the people long ago, ‘You shall not murder, and anyone who murders will be subject to judgment.’
 But I tell you that anyone who is angry with a brother or sister will be subject to judgment.
 Again, anyone who says to a brother or sister, ‘Raca,’ is answerable to the court.
 And anyone who says, ‘You fool!’ will be in danger of the fire of hell.Matthew 5:21-22 NIV